gdbroman/product/README.md

 # Product Tips for Engineers

-Notes on building great product, intended for software engineers.
+Notes on building product, intended for software engineers.

 ## Notes